citp/privacy-policy-historical/h/ha/hal/halldis.com.md

-> *The following text is extracted and transformed from the halldis.com privacy policy that was archived on 2015-09-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150913005352id_/http%3A//www.halldis.com/content/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the halldis.com privacy policy that was archived on 2016-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161217185338id_/http%3A//www.halldis.com/content/privacy) for the most accurate reproduction.*

 # Privacy Agreement - Halldis

 ## Privacy policy

+Update: February 2016
 Welcome to Halldis, the website of Windows on Europe SpA.

 Your privacy is very important to us, so we want to inform you of the ways in which we collect and use information about you.